 Orthodontists are skilled in any combination of extraction, braces (fixed appliances), and removable appliances that move the teeth and reshape the jaw.
 They work with young children, teens, and adults.

-Orthodontists have at least 2 to 3 years of extra training after dental school.
+Orthodontists must complete extra training after dental school.
 Orthodontists who receive their training in a program accredited by the American Dental Association can be board-certified by the American Board of Orthodontics.

 eMedicineHealth Medical Reference from Healthwise